Serving the Livonia, MI Community Since 1984

 In 1987, Dr. Bloom began training in advanced veterinary dermatology and was one of only two doctors selected from the metro-Detroit area to participate in a dermatology clerkship at MSU.
 Then in 2001, Dr. Bloom became Michigan’s FIRST board-certified veterinary dermatologist in full-time private practice by the American College of Veterinary Dermatology Board (ACVD) – one of only 380 diplomates of veterinary dermatology in the entire United States.

 Dr. Bloom is currently one of only 10 double-boarded veterinary dermatologists in the nation.
 What does this mean to you?
 He not only has the depth of training (ACVD) but also the breadth of training (ABVP) in veterinary medicine to offer you the best care possible.
+In 2019, Dr. Bloom received the MSU CVM Distinguished Alumni Award – Practitioner; a prestigious award given only to the most exemplary of Michigan State’s alumni.

 When he’s not at the animal hospital, Dr. Bloom serves as an adjunct professor at his alma mater.
 Some of his students complete their dermatology rotation at Bloom Animal Hospital.
 Dr. Bloom and his wife Susan reside in South Lyon with their many pets: one dog, one goat, two sheep, two miniature donkeys, three cats and five horses.